 Nominators and supporters

-As industry court assessors seek to represent their various trades, it is crucial that the applicant has the confidence of its representative body.
-Industry court assessor court applicants are strongly encouraged to seek support from their occupation or trade representative organisations when applying to be a court assessor.
+As industry court assessors seek to represent their various trades to the South Australia Judiciary, it is crucial that the applicant has the confidence of its trade or occupational representative body.
+As such it is strongly encouraged for industry court assessor applicants to inform their nominated occupation or trade representative organisations of their interest in writing.

 |Occupation/ Trade||Organisation||Contact number|